dinoopm/vuejs-restaurant-finder/README.md

-# Restuarant finder application
+# Restauarant finder application

-Restuarant finder application has been build using nuxt 3 and tailwind css
+The restaurant finder application has been build using nuxt 3 and tailwind css

 ## Setup